Curriculum

 Symphonic Band

 This course is designed for the advanced band student.
 The band performs a Fall/Winter/Spring concert, at school sporting events, and at graduation.
-Various groups will be developed from the main class and will include Symphonic Band, Mustang Pep Band, Percussion Ensemble, and Meadows Jazz Band.
+Various groups will be developed from the main class and will include the Symphonic Band, Mustang Pep Band, Percussion Ensemble, and Meadows Jazz Band.
 Students are also required to participate in local school district events.

 Topics covered:

 This course is designed for the advanced band student.
 The band performs a Fall/Winter/Spring concert, at school sporting events, and at graduation.
-Various groups will be developed from the main class and will include Symphonic Band, Mustang Pep Band, Percussion Ensemble, and Meadows Jazz Band.
+Various groups will be developed from the main class and will include the Symphonic Band, Mustang Pep Band, Percussion Ensemble, and Meadows Jazz Band.
 Students are also required to participate in local school district events.

 Topics covered: